 In a private placement before our initial public offering in 2010, Ctrip purchased 7,202,482 ordinary shares from us and an aggregate of 11,646,964 of our ordinary shares from the Chengwei Funds, CDH Courtyard Limited, the IDG Funds, the Northern Light Funds and Pinpoint Capital 2006 A Limited at a price equal to the initial public offering price per share.
 The investments by Ctrip were made pursuant to transactions exempt from registration under the Securities Act.
 In connection with these transactions, Ctrip was granted registration rights substantially similar to those granted to certain holders of our registrable securities under our amended and restated shareholders agreement.
-In addition, we have granted Ctrip the right to nominate one person to serve on our board as long as Ctrip and its affiliates continuously maintain (i) at least 5% of our total outstanding ordinary shares in the three years following the closing of our initial public offering and (ii) at least 8% of our total outstanding ordinary shares thereafter.
-In addition, Ctrip subscribed a total of 800,000 ADSs in our initial public offering at the initial public offering price.
+In addition, we have granted Ctrip the right to nominate one person to serve on our board as long as Ctrip and its affiliates continuously maintain (i) at least 5% of our total outstanding ordinary shares in the three years following the closing of our initial public offering at the initial public offering price.
 The ADSs issued and sold to Ctrip are on the same terms as the other ADSs being offered in our initial public offering.
 Ctrip and one of our competitors, Home Inns, share two directors between their boards.

 On April 15, 2012, we entered into a definitive agreement to acquire a 51% equity interest of Starway HK from C-Travel International Limited, or C-Travel, a wholly-owned subsidiary of Ctrip.
 The base acquisition price was RMB17.3 million in cash, which was funded with cash on hand.
 In addition, we obtained under the definition agreement the right to purchase the remaining 49% equity interest in Starway HK held by C-Travel for RMB16.5 million by May 1, 2013.
 The acquisition of the 51% equity interest in Starway HK became effective in May 2012.
 We will retain the Starway brand and we plan to continue to open new hotels under the Starway brand in the foreseeable future.
 We introduced the lease and manachise models to the Starway brand and gradually converted the franchised hotels Starway HK had before our acquisition to manachised or leased hotels where appropriate.
 We also terminated certain franchise agreements in cases where the franchised hotels could not meet the new Starway brand standards or the franchisees did not accept certain changes we made to the franchise agreement after the acquisition.
-We integrated most of Starway Hotels' support functions into our existing corporate platform and significantly reduced the personnel and other operating costs for Starway HK.
+We integrated most of Starway HKels' support functions into our existing corporate platform and significantly reduced the personnel and other operating costs for Starway HK.